30 Fun Outdoor Activities for Kindergarten: Guide for Preschoolers’ Moms

 21. Tag

 Play classic tag games like freeze tag or shadow tag.
-Make sure to explain the rules and create safe boundaries for the game.
+Explain the rules and create safe boundaries for the game.

-• Play freeze tag, where tagged players must freeze in place until another player tags them to unfreeze.
+- Play freeze tag, where tagged players must freeze until another player tags them to unfreeze.

 22. Shell Collecting